 I have done extensive testing over the past months, and now really appreciate the benefits of using FFU.
 Your own experience will most probably be much better, because you should hopefully be better able to capture and deploy Windows faster than on my ancient hardware.
 Everything recited below was learned using a Hyper-V VM with 4 GB of RAM and two virtual processors for both the reference and destination machines on my loyal workhorse, a low-end Asus laptop with an i5-4210U CPU @ 1.70GHz, 12 GB RAM and 1 TB 5,400 RPM spinner.

 To begin, you will need bootable WinPE media for Windows 10 version 1709 or later.
 If you are still using older PE media, download the latest Windows 10 ADK and create a new set.

-To capture an FFU image, Windows needs to be generalized with Sysprep.
-This is simple: no generalization, no FFU image!
-Customize your deployment image in Audit Mode, sysprep and boot the reference machine with WinPE.
+You can capture an existing Windows installation simply by booting to WinPE and running the capture command.
+To capture an FFU image for deployment, it is recommended that Windows has been generalized with Sysprep.
+FFU imaging is sector based cloning the whole disk sector by sector, IF capturing an FFU image for deployment, customize it in Audit Mode, sysprep with /generalize switch and boot the reference machine with WinPE.
 With NET USE map a network drive to store the image.
 Enter the following command to start capturing, target drive W: being the mapped network drive where you want to save the image:

 dism /capture-ffu /imagefile=W:\Win10.ffu /capturedrive=\\.\PhysicalDrive0 /name:Win10 /description:”Windows 10 FFU Demo”